 Death can radically enable us to enjoy life.
-By relativizing all that we do in our days under the sun, death can change us from people who want to control life for gain into people who find deep joy in receiving life as a gift…life in God’s world is gift, not gain.
+By relativizing all that we do in our days under the sun, death can change us from people who want to control life for gain into people who find deep joy in receiving life as a gift…life in God’s world is a gift, not gain.

 But the wise person sits at the funeral home and stares at the coffin and realizes that one day it will be his turn.
 The wise person asks himself, “When it is my turn, what will my life have been worth?
 What will they be saying about me?”
 He loved his bowling and his partying and his holidays.
 Is that it?